2000 World Series: New York Yankees

 Although the Yankees were in the midst of a dynasty and not far removed from their dominant 114-win 1998 season, the 2000 season was their weakest performance since 1995.
 They won just 87 games in the regular season and lost 15 of their last 18.

 Nonetheless, strong seasons by Jorge Posada, Derek Jeter, Bernie Williams, and Mariano Rivera were enough to secure the AL East by 2.5 games and the third seed in the American League.
-In the postseason, they defeated the #2 seed Oakland Athletics in the AL Division Series 3–2 and the fourth-seeded Seattle Mariners in the AL Championship Series 4–2 to reach the World Series.
+In the postseason, they defeated the #2 seed Oakland Athletics in the American League Division Series 3–2 and the fourth-seeded Seattle Mariners in the American League Championship Series 4–2 to reach the World Series.
 At the time, they were just the fourth team since 1960 to make the World Series after winning fewer than 90 games in the regular season.

 New York Mets

-Highlighted by MVP-caliber seasons from Edgardo Alfonzo and Mike Piazza as well as strong pitching performances from Al Leiter and Mike Hampton, the New York Mets won 94 games in the regular season to capture the Wild Card by 8 games (though they lost the NL East to the Atlanta Braves by 1 game).
-By winning the 1999 and 2000 Wild Card, the Mets achieved their first back-to-back post-season appearances in franchise history, a feat they would match in 2015 and 2016.
+Highlighted by MVP-caliber seasons from Edgardo Alfonzo and Mike Piazza as well as strong pitching performances from Al Leiter and Mike Hampton, the New York Mets won 94 games in the regular season.
+While it wasn't enough to win the NL East from their rival in the Atlanta Braves (who had 95 wins), the Mets won the Wild Card spot by eight games.
+By winning the 1999 and 2000 Wild Card, the Mets achieved their first back-to-back post-season appearances in franchise history, a feat they would match in their 2015 pennant season and 2016.